grafana/grafana/docs/sources/explore/logs-integration.md

 ### Log result meta information

-Above the received log lines, you can find essential meta information, including:
+Above the received log lines you can find essential meta information, including:

 - **Number of received logs**: Indicates the total count of logs received for the current query or time range.
 - **Error**: Displays possible error in your log results